dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Understanding Our Environment](#understanding-our-environment)

+... note that this whereas the previous concept was like the relative environment, this is moreso the extension of that concept to the absolute. and it can mean literally the ecosystem

 Also, a similar concept applies to man's relationship with nature.
 Or rather, this concept specifies how we relate to the world, globally, instead of our personal situations.
 Both in how the individual relates